JamesTheGiblet/wheelie/docs/calibration/MANUAL_CALIBRATION_GUIDE.md

 ## 1. Overview

+- **Note:** The right encoder is connected to GPIO 5, the left encoder to GPIO 33.
+The VL53L0X ToF sensor is used for front obstacle detection and calibration.
+The HC-SR04 ultrasonic sensor is for rear/backup only and not used in calibration.

 This guide is for developers and advanced users who need to manually calibrate the robot.
 Manual calibration is useful when:

 - The autonomous calibration repeatedly fails due to environmental constraints.